01 of 14

 Two Needle Right Angle Weave

 Right angle weave is a versatile stitch that can be used to make simple flat bead chains with seed beads, used as a base stitch for embellishment or used with crystals, round glass or gemstone beads.
-There are two versions of flat right-angle weave, usually referred to as RAW, single needle RAW and 2 needle RAW.
+There are two versions of flat right-angle weave, usually referred to as RAW, single-needle RAW and two-needle RAW.

 02 of 14